Thursday, March 25, 2010

 “It became a lot more convenient to have a weekly time so there are not conflicting games and fights over players,” said White.

+“You very quickly learn in D&D that people want to play, but not a lot of people are good."
 This weekly session has continued ever since bringing in new and old players, but always growing.
 One of the older players, Kevin Walkup, met White through Burrow and the two quickly became fast friends.

 “Since then we became roommates and I have been playing in almost every campaign he has run," said Walkup.